 - *Research Track: Prof. Avner Rothschild, Prof. Itzhak Mizrahi, Prof. Malachi Noked

-The Climate Solutions Prize, a joint initiative by JNF Canada, Start-Up Nation Central, and KKL-JNF, held the Climate Solutions Festival, where the winners were announced
+The Climate Solutions Prize, a joint initiative by JNF Canada, Start-Up Nation Central, and KKL-JNF, culminated in the Climate Solutions Festival, where the challenge winners were announced.

-The Climate Solutions Prize, \founded earlier this year, is the most comprehensive initiative established to support research and innovation addressing the climate change crisis.
+The Climate Solutions Prize, founded earlier this year, is a comprehensive initiative to support research and innovation addressing the climate change crisis.
 The initiative operates in two distinct tracks.
 One is the Breakthrough Research Prize, which offers a grant for Israeli scientists and researchers.
 The other is the Startup Track, which involves a series of challenges that offer investment, cash prizes, and exposure to Israeli tech companies.
-Each Startup Challenge is led by different industry leaders and philanthropic partners, such asg Capital Nature, The Temasek Foundation, ESIL, Kornit Digital, SolarEdge, and Merck.
+Each Startup Challenge is led by different industry leaders and philanthropic partners, such as Capital Nature, Temasek Foundation, ESIL, Kornit Digital, SolarEdge, and Merck.

 Topic – Decoupled water electrolysis for green hydrogen production at scale

-Project description – Green hydrogen (as energy source) produced by water decomposition using electrolysis.
+Project Description – Green hydrogen as an alternative energy source produced by water decomposition using electrolysis.
 Transformative water electrolysis process with high efficiency and no membranes.